 Working with the Body Centre

-When the body centre is intelligent, it is calm and allows us to feel grounded and alive.
+When the body Center is intelligent, it is calm and allows us to feel grounded and alive.
 Slowing down, we learn how to listen to the sensations in our body.
-Tapping into this centre of intelligence gives us courage to express our deepest sense of self by empowering us to act in ways that are true to what is important to us according to who we really are.
+Tapping into this Center of intelligence gives us courage to express our deepest sense of self by empowering us to act in ways that are true to what is important to us according to who we really are.
 Accessing this groundedness, we develop courage to act from our deepest sense of identity and in a way that we are not trapped in a fear-based reaction.
 We are able to be persistent and drive action to impact our environment.

-This centre of intelligence empowers us to move into action from a place that will not back down or capitulate when we see a challenge or sense resistance.
+This Center of intelligence empowers us to move into action from a place that will not back down or capitulate when we see a challenge or sense resistance.
 We are grounded and courageously alive to act on our visions, dreams and goals.
 Ungrounded behaviour can lead to unhealthy action, which becomes excessive and can be mindless, leading to a lack of focus and typically reactive responses.
 Others might observe behaviour as impulsive, driven by an over-active will to act.
 This pattern may lead to others feeling that they cannot participate or keep up and disengage as a result.
 Unhealthy action may be driven by us not being able to be authentic due to a fear of things that are unknown, uncertain or unfamiliar.

 To illustrate, Jo and Sarah are working in the same team tasked to provide input into their organisation's latest marketing strategy.
 Jo is courageous and comfortable to present their ideas.
 He answers the questions from the panel in depth and delivers a good business case that is grounded in a strong identity.
 Sarah is somewhat taken aback by the questions and wants to go back to the drawing board and start afresh.
 These different actions indicate a contrast between Jo and Sarah.
-Jo was able to access his body centre of intelligence in a healthy way by being grounded.
+Jo was able to access his body Center of intelligence in a healthy way by being grounded.
 Sarah's action was mindless, somewhat excessive and unhealthier.
-Sarah will benefit from accessing this centre by slowing down and listening to the sensations in her body.
+Sarah will benefit from accessing this Center by slowing down and listening to the sensations in her body.

 Working with the Heart Centre